refinedev/refine/documentation/docs/api-reference/mui/components/basic-views/create.md

 swizzle: true
 ---

 `<Create>` provides us a layout to display the page.
-It does not contain any logic but adds extra functionalities like action buttons and giving titles to the page.
+It does not contain any logic and just adds extra functionalities like action buttons and giving titles to the page.

-We'll show what `<Create>` does using properties with examples.
+We will show what `<Create>` does using properties with examples.

 ```tsx live hideCode url=http://localhost:3000/posts/create
 // visible-block-start